opensearch-project/documentation-website/_dashboards/visualize/maps.md

 1. Select the **Save** button.
 1. Select the **Update** button.

-For large datasets, you may want to avoid loading data for the whole map.
-To load data only for the part of the map that is currently visible, select the **Only request data around map extent** checkbox.
+For large datasets, you may want to avoid loading data for the full map.
+To load data only for a specific geographic area, select **Only request data around map extent**.
 {: .tip}

 ### Drawing shapes to filter data

 You can filter your data by drawing shapes on your map.
 You can also modify the filter and remove it completely.
-In future releases, you will be able to modify the filter shape directly on the map from the Dashboards panel.

 When drawing a shape on the map across the International Dateline, you must draw it in a counterclockwise direction.
 Drawing in a clockwise direction will not include the correct datapoints.
 {: .note}